JeremyGrosser/notcursesada/README.md

 notcursesada is a work in progress and should not be used for production code.
 The API may change without notice.
 Many features of notcurses are not yet implemented.

 # Dependenices
-Tested with gnat-10 on Debian and notcurses 2.3.0.
+Tested with gnat 10.2.1 on Debian 11 (bullseye) and notcurses 2.3.13.
 Other toolchain and library versions may work.

 # Usage
 Add notcursesada to your project with [Alire](https://alire.ada.dev/)